 Tom Hagen and Vito are disgusted about Jack Woltz's rape of the child actress in the book and a deleted scene from Part One.

-In-universe cinema mogul Jack Woltz has actor wannabe Johnny Fontane blacklisted because he ruined a starlet (translation: seduced her away from Woltz).
+Executive Meddling: In-universe: cinema mogul Jack Woltz has actor wannabe Johnny Fontane blacklisted because he ruined a starlet (translation: seduced her away from Woltz).
 Woltz in turn gets overruled by the ultimate meddling in the form of a dead horse head.

 Michael tells Carlo that his punishment is being exiled from the family.
 He is instead exiled from this life.